 During this 10-week program, students will conduct independent research under the mentorship of an IU School of Medicine faculty member.
 Areas of research excellence include biomedical engineering, cancer and hematologic disease, cardiovascular and kidney disease, diabetes and metabolic diseases, global health issues (biomedical research), microbiology, immunology and infectious diseases, musculoskeletal disease, neuroscience and addiction, and social and behavioral sciences.
 In addition to research, students will have the opportunity to shadow a clinical mentor in hospital clinical rounds and/or outpatient clinics, meet with practicing physician-scientists at Indiana University, and network with current Indiana MSTP students.

-The program pays each participant at least $3,500 (subject to change) for the summer experience.
+The program pays each participant at least $4,000 for the summer experience.
 Housing is provided to participants whose permanent address is greater than 30 miles from the IU School of Medicine Indianapolis campus.
-Specific dates for the program are updated annually and are listed on the application.